Reception 2023 - 2024

 Autumn Term PE

-Children in Reception will have PE on Mondays.
+Children in Reception will have PE on Fridays.

 Your child’s PE kit should include:

-PE kits will be kept in school, on your child’s peg.
+PE kits will be kept in school.
 The kits will be sent home before each half term holiday to be washed.
-Please only send in clothes and trainers that you are happy to stay in school.

 What's Happening in Reception.....

 Enhanced Continious Provision

 The children have opportunities throughout the day to explore and learn through play.
 The Enhanced Continuious Provision provides a variety of learning experiences that support and encourage the children to independently choose activities.
 Some of these activities maybe linked to maths, phonics, handwriting and Mantle.
 The children also have their own interests and ideas and these are also implemented within the provision provided.

 The children experience outdoor learning everyday.
 They have the opportunity to explore and learn on the playground, the woods and the undercover area.

 The children enjoy a range of outdoor learning and this includes: